larsiusprime/polymod/README.md

 ### 1. Start simple

 Don't try to do too much too fast.
 Start with something basic, like replacing a single loose image, or adding a line of text somewhere.
 Don't try to change too much at once -- make one small edit, then test your mod to see how it's working.
-You can build up steady momentum this way as you build familiarity with both modding and the game's asset set.
+You can build up steady momentum this way as you build familiarity with both modding in general and the game's specific data set.

 ### 2. Include a license